CtrlK

 Completeness

-Clearly answers both what (optimize performance with profiling, observability, tuning) and when (coordinating performance optimization across the stack) with an explicit 'Use when' clause.
+Clearly answers both 'what' (optimize end-to-end application performance with profiling, observability, and backend/frontend tuning) and 'when' (use when coordinating performance optimization across the stack), with an explicit 'Use when' clause.

 3 / 3